tirejs/tire/README.md

 # Tire

 Tire is a lightweight JavaScript library for modern browsers.
+The goal is to create a framework that's around 10kb minified and 5kb minified and gzipped.
 The syntax is inspired from jQuery.
-The goal of Tire is to create a small library for modern browsers (also work in older that isn't to bad) with a minified size of 10kb and a gziped size under 5kb (right now it's under 4kb).
+It is modular so you can extend it however you like, also replace our features with your own.

+Fixes for older browsers increase the file size and we don't want that.
+So if you like a library to support Internet Explorer 6 or 7, Tire isn't for you.

+That said, all features can probably be rewritten/extended to add support for old browsers.
+In that case, you have to create a fork of Tire and fix it yourself.

 Tire is under development right now and have no stable version.

-Tire will use SemVer, please visist [http://semver.org/](http://semver.org/).

 ## Browser support